Amid lawsuit from teachers union over school reopenings, DeSantis asks for flexibility

 The governor, who had previously stated students should return to the classroom this fall, has since changed his tone.
 He is now saying families and teachers should have a choice.

 “I just think they should be given as much options as possible,” he said.
-“If a teacher does not feel comfortable there, they want to maybe do their jobs distanced– if that’s what’s comfortable.”
+“If a teacher does not feel comfortable there, and they want to maybe do their jobs distanced — if that’s what’s comfortable.”

 But Florida Commissioner of Education Richard Corcoran already signed an executive order requiring all school districts to open schools in August.